tiprankstipranks

 We are exposed to significant reputational risk.

-The Company could suffer negative impacts to its reputation as a result of operational incidents, violations of corporate compliance policies, regulatory violations, or other events which may result in negative customer perception and increased regulatory oversight, each of which could have an adverse effect on our financial position, results of operations and cash flows.
+The Company could suffer negative impacts to its reputation as a result of operational incidents, violations of corporate compliance policies, such as our code of business conduct, by employees, directors of ALLETE, contractors, vendors and others who do business with or on behalf of ALLETE, regulatory violations, operations that produce or enable the production of GHG emissions or other events which may result in negative customer perception, increased regulatory oversight, and negative consequences to our credit ratings and ability to access capital, each of which could have an adverse effect on our financial position, results of operations and cash flows.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.